4gth/ptv/auth/README.md

 Provides HMAC-SHA1 request signing for the PTV API.
 It appends `devid` and `signature` query parameters to URLs.

-## Environment variables
+## Credentials

+Authentication for calls rely on 2 URL parameters.
+`devid=<yourdevid>&signature=<HMAC-SHA1 string>`

+Credentials can be passed to `NewAuthWriter`
+Fallback if nil parameter passed a `.env` file in the project root is loaded automatically via `github.com/joho/godotenv`.

 - `PTV_DEV_ID`: PTV developer ID
 - `PTV_API_KEY`: PTV API key

-A `.env` file in the project root is loaded automatically via `github.com/joho/godotenv`.

 Example `.env`: